dcernst/dcernst.github.io/academic-writing.md

 Below is a list of papers that have been submitted, but not yet accepted for publication.

   * D.C.
 Ernst and N. Sieben.
 Impartial achievement and avoidance games for generating finite groups.
 Submitted to *International Journal of Game Theory*. [[arXiv:1407.0784][24]]
   * B.J.
 Benesh, D.C.
 Ernst, and N. Sieben.
 Impartial avoidance games for generating finite groups.
-Submitted to *J. Algebraic Combin.*. [[arXiv:1506.07105][25]]
+Submitted to *J. Algebraic Combin.* [[arXiv:1506.07105][25]]
   * B.J.
 Benesh, D.C.
 Ernst, and N. Sieben.
 Impartial avoidance and achievement games for generating symmetric and alternating groups.
 Submitted to *Int.
 Electron.
-J. Algebra*.
+J. Algebra*. [[arxiv:???](???)]
   * D.C.
 Ernst and A. Hodge.
 Within $\epsilon$ of Independence: An Attempt to Produce Independent Proof-Writers via IBL.
   * D.C.
 Ernst.
 Diagram calculus for a type affine $C$ Temperley&#8211;Lieb algebra, II. [[arXiv:1101.4215][26]]